 Keep in mind that change doesn’t happen overnight.
 And while you can’t expect something to happen immediately, it doesn’t mean your efforts will only go to waste.
 Petitions often inspire others to become advocates of a cause, leading more people to echo your pleas and continue what you started.
 While it might not seem like much at first, it’s still a stepping stone to building a better world.

 Today, the advent of technology and the powerful forces of the Internet enable many individuals and groups to make their appeals known to the broader majority and their target recipients through online petitions.
-It streamlines the process of gathering signatures and reaching the addressee by creating an open line for communication.
+Doing so streamlines the process of gathering signatures and reaching the addressee by creating an open line for communication.
 That way, people from around the globe may participate in a cause that they believe in in the simplest way possible.

 What Impact Do Petitions Have on a Cause?

 In 2011, the U.S. government launched an online petitioning system called “We the People,” as part of the Obama administration’s open government initiative.
-Among the 4,799 publicly available petitions made as of 2016, Pew Research Center discovered 371 of which pertaining to the country’s health care system, making it the most common petition subject in the program.
+Among the 4,799 publicly available petitions made as of 2016, Pew Research Center discovered 371 of which on the country’s health care system, making it the most common petition subject in the program.
 Since it launched, the government has responded to a significant number of appeals, which brings us back to the positive impact that petitions have on important issues.

 But even if a petition isn’t enough to persuade decision-makers, that doesn’t mean it can’t do much to make the slightest difference.
 Other benefits of petitioning include the following: